fghaas/openinfrasummit2019-shanghai/markdown/availability-zones.md

   from an image,
 * and there’s also a Cinder AZ of the same name,

-then the image will be created in the “correct” AZ (i.e. the one that matches the instance).
+then the Cinder volume will be created in the “correct” AZ (i.e. the one that matches the instance).

-And this comes in particularly handy, in combination with the next feature I’ll talk about.
+And this comes in particularly handy in combination with the next feature I’ll talk about.